Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Searching Algos - Python/Linear Search - Python.md

     # Appends the value to the array
     numbers.append(user_input)

+print()

+# DECLARE user_find: INTEGER
 # Variable "user_find" will hold serach value
-print()
 user_find = input("Please Enter A Number To Find: ")

 print()

 # If search value is an integer